aloiva/book-recommender/README.md

 The database can be created at the instance from the .csv files provided (taken from [Kaggle](https://www.kaggle.com/datasets/saurabhbagchi/books-dataset)) or downloaded.
 Downloading is suggested.
 Changes made while the app is being hosted will be reflected locally in the database as well.

-> Download the database extracted at an instance [here](https://1drv.ms/u/s!AhrbshVITvFzi0vKg037nlLUiVv-?e=5aD9g8)
+> Download the database extracted at an instance [here](https://1drv.ms/u/s!AhrbshVITvFzi0vKg037nlLUiVv-?e=5aD9g8) into `./server` directory

 or
 > Although not suggested due to the amount of resources and time it consumes, to create the initial database, run `./server/makedb.py`